charu-DS/Asp.net-Website/README.md

 5. Use of master pages.
 6. Use of navigation controls.
 7. Use of skin file concept.
-8. Note: This project should not be taken as final year project, it is not a complete site, but can be make it complete, by adding more functionalities.
+8. Note: This project should not be taken as final year project, it is not a complete site, but can be made complete, by adding more functionalities.
 9. The Admin and User Folders have respective files.
 10. All the best.

+For any queries please contact: lakshitasaraswat18@gmail.com